otaviojava/jcassandra-book/04-cql.md

 Unauthorized: Error from server: code = 2100 [Unauthorized] message = "User ada has no MODIFY permission on <table library.magazine> or any of its parents"

 ```
 With security enabled within Cassandra, users will be allowed to perform some operations from the `role`.
-This is a very interesting way of ensuring that only systems or people have read or write access at points that they really need.
+This is a very interesting way of ensuring that only systems or people have read or write access at points that they need.

 ### Conclusion

-In this chapter it was possible to show that Cassandra Query Language or CQL has many more similarities with SQL besides the name, so that someone who already knows relational databases well and their communication syntax would have a low learning curve when learning the Cassandra.
+In this chapter, it was possible to show that Cassandra Query Language or CQL has many more similarities with SQL besides the name, so that someone who already knows relational databases well and their communication syntax would have a low learning curve when learning the Cassandra.

 One of the important points that this chapter explored was the use of security that exists within Cassandra.
-It is always important to be concerned with security whether with access firewalls or with user and password permission for points in the database.
+It is always important to be concerned about security whether with access firewalls or with user and password permission for points in the database.